-Right off the bat: a well-rounded diet can happily include homemade cookies, ice cream, and your local coffee shop’s baked goods.
+A well-rounded diet can happily include homemade cookies, ice cream, and your local coffee shop’s baked goods.
 After all, sugar—in moderation—encourages a healthy, normal relationship with food.
 Simultaneously, knowledge is power.
 Understanding what does (and doesn’t) improve your health is the key to longevity.
 When it comes to sleeping well, improving fertility, and balancing blood sugar, look no further than what’s on your plate.
 Nutritious food is powerful!
 Today’s article drops a few sugar bombs, including how added and artificial sugars affect your health.
 At the end of the day, it’s not all or nothing.
 You can have your cake and eat it, too.
 But for the sake of gentle nutrition, we’re digging into the best sweeteners for blood sugar balance.

 Sugar is everywhere

 The stats are in: American adults consume an average of 77 grams of sugar per day.
 This adds up to around 60 pounds of added sugar, annually.
 And unfortunately, the numbers are even more dire in children.
 Who’s to blame?
 The answer is a bit nuanced.
 Everything from global food companies to advertising agencies.
 Not to mention, the government.
-The problem is, most of the sugar we eat is hidden within processed foods.
+Problem is, most of the sugar we eat is hidden within processed foods.
 We don’t realize we’re eating it!
 Sugar goes by many different names, so it’s nearly impossible to figure out how much sugar is in packaged foods.
 You’ll find it in salad dressings and pasta sauces, ketchup, granola bars, yogurt, dried fruit, energy drinks, and tea.

 What Are Added Sugars?